Dranell/MERN_Hospital_Capstone/README.md

 Technologies Used
 Node.js: A runtime environment that allows for the execution of JavaScript server-side.
 It powers the backend of the application, handling server requests and responses.
 Next.js: A React framework that enables server-side rendering and static site generation.
-It is used for building the frontend of the application with optimal performance and SEO.
+It is used to build the application's front end with optimal performance and SEO.
 React: A JavaScript library for building user interfaces.
 It helps in creating interactive and dynamic frontend components.
 Application Overview
 The application is structured into a backend and a frontend, each serving distinct purposes:

-Neccessary Dependecies: Backend
+Necessary Dependencies: Backend
 Mongoose
 Cors
 Express
 Nodemon

-Neccessary Dependecies: Front-End
+Necessary Dependencies: Front-End
 React
 Axios
 Material UI